• Global E-waste Monitor 2024

 The e-waste statistics guidelines on classification reporting and indicators propose a sound measurement framework that integrates available statistical data and non-statistical data sources into e-waste statistics to improve comparability between countries.
 The framework captures the most important elements of e-waste and is relevant to all countries that aim to gather data and compile statistics on e-waste.

-ITU UNU UNITAR
+ITU UNITAR

 What is E-waste?